huzeyann/ncut_pytorch/docs/add_nodes.md

 # Tutorial: Adding New Nodes to Existing Graph

-New nodes are assigned with eigenvectors/color by KNN Propagation.
+Once NCUT is computed, it is possible to add nodes to the existing graph.
+New nodes are assigned with eigenvectors/color by KNN Propagation, in other words, the new nodes are treated as they were not sampled in the nystrom approximation, they only join the propagation step.
+This is a good approach when the original sampled nodes have good cover of the newly added nodes.

 ### Feature Extraction